kyduff/kyduff.github.io/reading.markdown

 * Value Investing: From Graham to Buffett and Beyond
 * **38 Letters from J.D.
 Rockefeller to his son**
 * **Life of Julius Caesar**
+* Young Titan: The Making of Winston Churchill